ferrislovescpp/hwid-grabber/README.md

    * **error code 6.55** - _failed to set proxy blanket on IWbemServices object_
    * **error code 6.66** - _failed to execute WQL query_

+**error code** 4.xx - (HARD DRIVE SERIAL NUMBER ERRORS)
+  * **error code 4.11** - _error getting volume information for drive_

 ## MOTHERBOARD SERIAL NUMBER ERRORS
   ### how to fix error code 1.11 -  _failed to convert motherboard serial number to string_

-1.
+1. fuck you
-2.
+2. fix it yourself prick
-3.
+3. figure it out yourself asshole

   ### how to fix error code 1.22 - _failed to create system uuid_

-1.
-2.
-3.

-## USN JOURNAL VOLUME ID ERRORS
-  ### how to fix error code 2.11 - FindFirstVolumeA failed with error code

-1.
-2.
-3.

-  ### how to fix error code 2.22 - CreateFileA failed with error code

-1.
-2.
-3.

-  ### how to fix error code 2.33 -  DeviceIoControl failed with error code

-1.
-2.
-3.

-  ### how to fix error code 2.44 - unable to open output file

-1.
+1. figure it out yourself asshole
-2.
+2. fix it yourself prick
-3.
+3. fuck you

 ## PROCESSOR ID ERRORS
-  ### how to fix error code 3.11 - failed to open output file.

-1.
-2.
-3.

-## VOLUME GUID ERRORS
-  ### how to fix error code 4.11 - FindFirstVolumeMountPoint failed

-1.
-2.
-3.

-  ### how to fix error code 4.22 - GetVolumeNameForVolumeMountPoint failed

-1.
-2.
-3.

-  ### how to fix error code 4.33 - CreateFile failed

-1.
-2.
-3.

-  ### how to fix error code 4.44 - DeviceIoControl failed

-1.
-2.
-3.

-  ### how to fix error code 4.55 - failed to open file for writing

-1.
-2.
-3.

-## MAC ADDRESS ERRORS
-  ### how to fix error code 5.11 - failed to allocate memory for adapter information (1)

-1.
-2.
-3.

-  ### how to fix error code 5.22 - failed to allocate memory for adapter information (2)

-1.
-2.
-3.

-  ### how to fix error code 5.33 -  failed to get adapter information.

-1.
-2.
-3.

-  ### how to fix error code 5.44 - failed to open output file.
+  ### how to fix error code 2.11 - failed to open output file.

-1.
+1. figure it out yourself asshole
-2.
+2. fuck you
-3.
+3. fix it yourself prick

 ## BOOT UUID ERRORS
-  ### how to fix error code 6.11 - failed to initialize COM library
+  ### how to fix error code 3.11 - failed to initialize COM library

-1.
+1. figure it out yourself asshole
-2.
+2. fuck you
-3.
+3. fix it yourself prick

-  ### how to fix error code 6.22 - failed to initialize security
+  ### how to fix error code 3.22 - failed to initialize security

-1.
+1. figure it out yourself asshole
-2.
+2. fix it yourself prick
-3.
+3. fuck you

-  ### how to fix error code 6.33 -  failed to create IWbemLocator object
+  ### how to fix error code 3.33 -  failed to create IWbemLocator object

-1.
+1. fuck you
-2.
+2. fix it yourself prick
-3.
+3. figure it out yourself asshole

-  ### how to fix error code 6.44 - failed to connect to ROOT\\CIMV2 namespace
+  ### how to fix error code 3.44 - failed to connect to ROOT\\CIMV2 namespace

-1.
+1. figure it out yourself asshole
-2.
+2. fuck you
-3.
+3. fix it yourself prick

-  ### how to fix error code 6.55 -  failed to set proxy blanket on IWbemServices object
+  ### how to fix error code 3.55 -  failed to set proxy blanket on IWbemServices object

-1.
+1. figure it out yourself asshole
-2.
+2. fix it yourself prick
-3.
+3. fuck you

-  ### how to fix error code 6.66 - failed to execute WQL query
+  ### how to fix error code 3.66 - failed to execute WQL query

-1.
+1. fuck you
+2. fix it yourself prick
+3. figure it out yourself asshole

+## BOOT UUID ERRORS
+  ### how to fix error code 4.11 - error getting volume information for drive

+1. figure it out yourself asshole
-2.
+2. fix it yourself prick
-3.
+3. fuck you